omerlin/yncrea-virtualization/docs/dockerMachine.md

 $ VBoxManage list runningvms | grep <MACHINE-NAME>
 ````

+!!!
+Example "Your turn"
     Ask some questions about the driver interface created ?

     * which type ?
     * could you check your networks possibility ?
-- pinging machine
+    * pinging machine
-- access to internet
+    * access to internet ?

 !!!
-Note:
+Note
     Documentation is here: https://rancher.com/docs/os/v1.x/en/overview/

 !!!
-Tip:
+Tip
     To start the VirtualBox guest addition:

     ```